KG93/3d_BEM/README.md

 Alternatively just open the .pro file with the QtCreator and compile from there.

 ## How to use 3d_BEM
 Some example 3d_BEM projects are provided with the source code in the *Examples* folder.
+Just click the *Load project* button in the *Project* tab and load an example *.abec* file.
-To be continued...
+To be continued...*

 ## Literature
 Exhaustive background information on the Boundary Element Method and its acceleration via H-matrices can be found in the *Literature* folder.